nzhenry/datocms-plugin-preview-link/README.md

 # Sidebar Link Buttons DatoCMS plugin

-A plugin for automatically generating buttons in the sidebar for previews and published content.
+A plugin for automatically generating link buttons in the sidebar.
+Intended for preview links but flexible enough to do other stuff too!

 ## Configuration